 It doesn't matter if you are running a simple blog or a proper business through your website.
 Providing a proper channel for communication between you and your clients or visitors benefits everyone.
-You can do this either via comments, social media accounts or a contact form etc. Each of them have their own advantages and disadvantages.
+You can do this either via comments, social media accounts or a contact form, etc. Each of them has its own advantages and disadvantages.

 Contact forms are the way to go in more formal settings or if you need personal information from clients.
 In this post, you will learn how to create a contact form in WordPress for free.
 It might take a little time but the benefits make it worth the effort.

 Let's begin this discussion by asking another question.
 Isn't it simpler to just provide some email address and other related contact information on a Contact Us page somewhere on the website?
 Of course, we can do that but the time you save during the initial setup will be wasted multiple times over when you have to filter out all the spam.

 Anyone who has managed a modestly popular website knows that the Internet is filled with spam bots.
 They keep scraping web pages for any information they can get to post spam.
 This could include posting shady links in comments or sending emails to whatever email addresses they can lay their hands on while scraping a page.

 For you, this basically means getting bombarded with spam emails that can contain potentially harmful links.
 It could also result in lost revenue if the spam overload prevents you from reading an important email from clients.

 Your clients might not always know exactly what information they need to provide in order for you to quickly resolve their issues.
 When you create your own contact form, you can set it up in a way that clients or visitors who fill it up provide all the necessary information.

 Once the users have filled out a contact form, you can show them additional information based on their input in the contact form.
 This can include things like expected response times, help articles, or other ways to contact you.